-A lot of underprivileged children in Indonesia had to quit school when the pandemic started due to the lack of electronic devices and cellular data.
-I knew I couldn’t help the entire population of underprivileged children but I could still help contribute to providing proper access to education for some of the children’s lives by organizing a school-based fundraising event, Walkathon.
+A lot of underprivileged children in Indonesia had to quit school when the pandemic started due to lack of electronic devices and cellular data.
+I knew I couldn’t help the entire population of underprivileged children, but I could still help contribute to providing proper access to education for some of the children by organizing a school-based fundraising event, Walkathon.

-I gathered donations from participants (students /teachers /staff) encouraging their family and friends to pledge a fixed amount of money for each kilometer the student walk.
-The 2 weeks of promoting the event were a hassle and full of trial and error as we continuously improvised on our strategy to encourage students and teachers to participate.
+I gathered donations from participants (students /teachers /staff), encouraging their family and friends to pledge a fixed amount of money for each kilometer the participant walks.
+The 2 weeks of promotion were a hassle and full of trial and error as we continuously improvised on our strategy to encourage participation.
 In the beginning, we distributed the digital posters through our school communication platform, but there weren’t as many participants interested in joining as we initially expected.

-Then after countless back-to-back meetings, we decided to create an innovative promotional video that explains the primary purpose of our cause and the entire process rundown of Walkathon.
-I believe that the promotional video was a key point in encouraging people to join because there is a clear purpose stated as part of our cause for the Walkathon.
+After countless back-to-back meetings, we decided to create an innovative promotional video explaining the primary purpose of our cause and the entire process rundown of Walkathon.
+I believe that the promotional video was a key point in encouraging people to join because it stated a clear purpose of our cause for the Walkathon.
 Slowly, more people started pledging, and within 2 weeks, we had around 100 participants joining.
-At the end of the event, we collected the donations based on the pledge agreement and we were able to raise a total fund of $9,200 which was donated to a non-profit organization called Hoshizora.
+At the end of the event, we were able to raise a total fund of $9,200 which was donated to a non-profit organization called Hoshizora.

-Through these funds, it helped 8 underprivileged Indonesian receive proper access to education.
-It was the biggest student-organized fundraiser at my school, in which the board of directors decided to make Walkathon an official yearly event.
-It was nice to hear how something small can end up being a huge event especially if the event can provide a significant change in people’s lives.
+Through these funds, it helped 8 underprivileged Indonesian children receive proper access to education.
+It was the biggest student-organized fundraiser at my school, and the board of directors decided to make Walkathon an official yearly event.
+It was nice to hear how something small can end up being a huge event especially if it can provide a significant change in people’s lives.

+Notes:

+This is a very honorable venture.

+Content wise I would say your essay is on point, but you might want to revisit the structure.
+I suggest breaking your essay down into paragraphs (example above) and use an outline to guide you.

+As for the character limit, you might want to avoid using too many prepositions and shorten redundant sentences (I gave examples above).

 Briefly describe a time that your efforts have fallen short, a goal was not accomplished, or aspiration was not achieved.
 (500 characters) What steps did you take to recover from this defeat?
 What resources did you use?
 How and why are you different today?
 (1500 characters)

 It was a pleasant Friday afternoon despite it being gloomy all week.
-After all, when else can we get a sunshine break during Indonesia's rainy season?
+After all, when else can we get sunshine during Indonesia's rainy season?
 Everything was all set, all my members knew what had to be done, and there were no complaints from the teachers whatsoever.
-A subtle vibration suddenly disrupts the very tranquility of my room.
+A subtle vibration suddenly disrupts the very tranquillity of my room.
 A text message read "Cat, I need to talk about the competition."
-It was a day away from the event, and I thought I had prepared everything that was needed.
+The event was a day away, and I thought I had prepared everything that was needed.
 All was good, or so I thought, and now I'm back to square one.
 I straight away worked on it and came up with a new rubric and plan that night.
 I immediately emailed/called my teacher to have the rubric checked, to make sure the end-of-year event would and could still be done as planned.
-Thankfully, the teacher accepted it and the EOY event went well, but I spent the days and weeks after that event reflecting and questioning how could've I missed that.
+Thankfully, the teacher accepted it and the EOY event went well, but I spent the days and weeks after that event reflecting and questioning how I could've missed that.